How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Over-Functioning

-Folks may also become over-functioners, taking on excessive responsibility in relationships and feeling compelled to “fix” things for others.
+These folks may also become “over-functioners,” taking on excessive responsibility in relationships and feeling compelled to “fix” things for others.

 This pattern can stem from a need for control or validation and can lead to emotional exhaustion, as they prioritize solving others’ problems over addressing their own needs.